Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/installation.md

     );
 }
 ```
-**Note** : Pay attention to the reference into bundle instanciation, it's required for iterate over bundles for extra configuration discovering.
+**Note** : Pay attention to the reference into bundle instanciation, it's required to iterate over bundles for extra configuration discovering.

 ##### Continue to [configurations reference](configuration_reference.md).